-Income protection insurance provides a payout based on what you would earn in a month after any company or government benefits such as sick pay.
+Income protection insurance provides a payout based on a percentage of what you would earn in a month after any company or government benefits such as sick pay.
 It is paid into your bank account so how you spend it is up to you, which means it can cover mortgage payments or rent.

 There are a number of other products that cover mortgage payments specifically.
-Payment protection insurance (PPI) and mortgage payment protection insurance (MPPI) payout in similar circumstances to income protection but only cover loans and credit agreements such as your mortgage.
+Payment protection insurance (PPI) and mortgage payment protection insurance (MPPI) pay out in similar circumstances to income protection but only cover loans and credit agreements such as your mortgage.

-Many people have been miss-sold PPI in recent years.
+Many people have been mis-sold PPI in recent years.
 It is not needed by everyone, especially if you have sickness pay or are likely to receive a large redundancy payout if you lose your job, and it is not compulsory if you have a mortgage.